wagner-deoliveira/delete-coloraxis/README.md

 python delete-coloraxis.py
 ```

 If you're using Visual Studio Code, you can run this script directly by clicking on the green triangle located at top right corner.
-Alternatevily, you can use Ctrl+Shift+P (Windows) and write
+Alternatively, you can use Ctrl+Shift+P (Windows) and write
 ```
 Run Python File in Terminal
 ```